 At a Glance

-Key issues facing warehouse managers are:
+Key issues facing warehouse managers include:

 - Keeping portions of their facilities at the correct temperatures to prevent medications from spoiling.

 - Security issues for products and intellectual property.